 Cyprus duty free

 Cyprus is within the European Union.
 If you are travelling from the UK, you are entitled to buy fragance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
-There are no longer any allowance restrictions on these tax-free items.
+There are no allowance restrictions on these tax-free items.

 If you are arriving from a non-EU country, the following goods may be imported into Cyprus by travellers over 17 years of age without incurring customs duty: